User Tools

 • place the cursor on the spot where you want to create the point

-• open My library > Points > select the folder into which you want to store the point
+• open My library > select the folder into which you want to store the point

-• tap the New point button in the bottom bar:
+• tap the Add new point button in the tool menu:

 • fill in the new point form (optionally)